Davedigital9/Marketing_Campaign_Analysis/README.md

 ## Action plan
 What course of action should we take and why?
 Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client's products is the Dan Rhodes channel.
 This is to utilize its visibility.
-Also, considerations can be made for a partnership deal with Miss Katy as her audience are more likely to interact with her videos.
+Also, considerations can be made for a partnership deal with Miss Katy and Mister Max as their audience are more likely to interact with their videos.

 We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
 Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with Miss Katy, Mister Max and NoCopyrightSounds channels in the future.